10 Important Things To Keep Dogs Cool on Boats

 But for larger dogs who love the water, you can encourage them to jump in and play.
 To ensure your pooch is safe, consider getting a life jacket.

-In fact, soaking in water is by far the most effective way to bring down their temperature, making it an essential tool in your heat-beating arsenal.
+Soaking in water is the most effective way to reduce their temperature, making it an essential tool in your heat-beating arsenal.

 Additional Tips to Sail Smoothly With Your Dog